AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

     >[!NOTE]
     >
-    >From 2025.11.0 release, **Repository** is renamed to **Explorer**.
-For On-Premise setup, it continues to be available as Repository till 5.1 release of Experience Manager Guides.
+    >From 2025.11.0 release for Cloud service and from 5.2 release for On-Premise, **Repository** is renamed to **Explorer**.
+For On-Premise setup prior to 5.2 version, it continues to be available as Repository.

 ***Add to***: You can choose from the following options: